KrzysiekJ/jekyll-paspagon/README.md

       payment:
         # This section provides default values that you can override for each post.
         #
-        # You can specify prices in BTC, BLK, XAU (troy ounce of gold) and some
+        # You can specify prices in BLK, BTC, XAU (troy ounce of gold) and some
         # other currencies (see Paspagon’s terms of service for a complete list).
         # (Paspagon takes only one price into account).
         price:
           USD: 3
         address:
-          BTC: 1your-address
           BLK: Byour-address
         # Time (in seconds) after which download link will expire.
         link-expiration-time: 600